joskna/AntennaFieldRepresentations.jl/docs/src/index.md

 # AntennaFieldRepresentations.jl

 This package contains various representations of the electromagnetic fields radiated by antennas.
-Most importantly, the package implements the linear operator between any (parametrized) antenna representation and a predefined field sampling.
+The declared goal is to implement the linear operator between any (parametrized) antenna representation and a predefined field sampling, and possibly its inverse to solve electromagnetic source reconstruction problems.
-The declared goal is to provide (efficient) methods to transfrom anyantenna representation into another to be able to choose the most suitable (most efficient) antenna representation for the problem at hand.
+To reach this goal, (efficient) methods to transform any antenna representation into another are provided.
+The possibility to switch between antenna field representations enables the user to choose the most suitable (most efficient) representation for the problem at hand.
 The purpose of this package is primarily academic and educational.
-At the moment and the package is under heavy development and represents by no means a finished state.
+The package is under heavy development at the moment and represents by no means a finished state.
 Use with care!

 !!! note
-    A time convention of ``\mathrm{e}^{\,\mathrm{j}\omega t}`` and SI units are used everywhere.
+    A time convention of ``\mathrm{e}^{\,\mathrm{j}\omega t}`` and SI units are implied everywhere.
 ---

 ## Installation

+The package is not registered in the Julia General Registry, yet, but a future version of this package might.
-Install `AntennaFieldRepresentations` by cloning the package to your ~\\.julia\dev folder and registering the package in the package manager (enter `]` at the julia REPL) and type
+For the time being, you can install the package by switching into the package manager (type `]` in the REPL) and run
 ```
 pkg> add https://github.com/joskna/AntennaFieldRepresentations.jl
 ```
-to register the package to your `Julia` environment.
-Make sure that the required related packages are available.

 ## Featured Antenna Representations
 The following types of antenna representations are provided by `AntennaFieldRepresentations`: